-It’s easy to underestimate the damage a serious fall can cause until you experience one firsthand.
+It’s easy to underestimate the damage that a serious fall can cause until you experience one firsthand.
 Trip, slip and fall accidents are a leading cause of shoulder, hip, back, head, and neck injuries in the United States.
-These accidents account for 1 million emergency room visits every year.
-If you were injured in a fall at an apartment complex, contact the Lauderhill injury attorneys at Englander Peebles to find out if you have grounds for a claim.
+These accidents account for one million emergency room visits every year.
+If you were injured in a fall at an apartment complex, contact our injury attorneys at Englander Peebles to find out if you have grounds for a claim.

 To win your case, it must be shown that the apartment complex’s negligence contributed to your injury.
 You will also need evidence to prove that the liable party had actual or constructive knowledge of the hazard that caused your injury and should have fixed it.

 The success of your case will hinge on the strength of your evidence.
-The Fort Lauderdale slip and fall lawyers at Englander Peebles are well-versed in the laws that govern slip and fall cases in Florida, and we can help you gather the evidence needed to prove negligence, liability, and damages.
+The lawyers at Englander Peebles are well-versed in the laws that govern slip-and-fall cases in Florida, and we can help you gather the evidence needed to prove negligence, liability and damages.